 Sirikhola outskirts got comparatively more population.
 The reason may be: these places are close to important facilities (school, hospital, market, communication etc).

 The villages, through which we passed, were full of natural beauties.
-They had streams, bushes with colorful flowers and silence sneaking in everywhere.
+They had streams, bushes with colourful flowers and silence sneaking in everywhere.

 When Rimbik was almost reached, we found that works were going on to make motor-able roads.
 We expected cars to reach Sirikhola very soon and moved on to book a car to Darjeeling.